-Wide Area Network Technologies Overview
+Wide Area Network Technologies

 A Wide Area Network (WAN) is a computer network covering multiple distance areas, which may spread across the entire world.
 WANs often connect multiple smaller networks, such as local area networks (LANs) or metro area networks (MANs).
 The world's most popular WAN is the Internet.
 Some segments of the Internet are also WANs in themselves.
 The key difference between WAN and LAN technologies is scalability.
-C WAN must be able to grow as needed to cover multiple cities, even countries and continents.
+C WAN must be able to grow as needed to cover multiple cities, even countries, and continents.

 A set of switches and routers are interconnected to form a Wide Area Network.
-The switches can be connected in different topologies such as full mesh and half mesh.
+The switches can be connected in different topologies, such as full mesh and half mesh.
 A wide area network may be privately owned or rented from a service provider, but the term usually connotes the inclusion of public (shared user) networks.

 Both packet switching and circuit switching technologies are used in the WAN.
 Packet switching allows users to share common carrier resources so that the carrier can make more efficient use of its infrastructure.
 In a packet switching setup, networks have connections into the carrier's network, and many customers share the carrier's network.
 The carrier can then create virtual circuits between customers' sites by which packets of data are delivered from one to the other through the network.

 Circuit Switching allows data connections to be established when needed and then terminated when communication is complete.
-This works like a normal telephone line works for voice communication.
+This works like a normal telephone line that works for voice communication.
 Integrated Services Digital Network (ISDN) is a good example of circuit switching.
 When a router has data for a remote site, the switched circuit is initiated with the circuit number of the remote network.

 Symbols of Network Architecture

 Some network mapping symbols for network engineer.
 Provide a Common Graphics Technology for Network Mapping.